DoNguyenHung/DoNguyenHung/README.md

 - 👋 Hi, I’m Hung Do, a senior undergraduate student at Drexel University doing an accelerated BS/MS degree in Computer Science with a minor in Mathematics.
+My LinkedIn can be found here: https://www.linkedin.com/in/hdo/